Revlon has the look of a leader in the US mass-market cosmetics business, alongside

 The US is Revlon's largest market, accounting for about 55% of sales.
-The cosmetics maker also has operations in more than a dozen foreign countries and enjoys a global reach and leading positions in several product categories in Australia, Canada, and South Africa.
+The cosmetics maker also has operations in more than a dozen foreign countries and enjoys a global reach and leading positions in several product categories in Australia, Spain, Italy, Mexico, Canada, the UK, and South Africa.

 Sales and Marketing

 The beauty giant spends heavily to promote its products in the hotly-competitive beauty market.
-Revlon reported advertising expenses, including TV, print, and digital ads, and in-store promotional displays, of $264.9 million in 2012, up from an average of $255.7 million during the past three years.
+Revlon reported advertising expenses, including TV, print, and digital ads, and in-store promotional displays, of $383 million in 2014, up from $279 million in 2013.

 Mergers and Acquisitions